nullrocket/gitbook/account/account-settings.md

 When you have finished printing, press the **Back** button and you will return to your Passpack account.

-## How to Change Your User ID

-From within your Passpack account, go to Account &gt; Change User ID.
-You will be asked to insert your Packing Key for security, and then to choose a new User ID.
-A confirmation message will tell you if the process was a success.

-## How to Change Your Password

-From within your Passpack account, go to Account &gt; Change Password.
-You will be asked to insert your Packing Key for security, and then to choose a Password.
-You will be asked to type it in twice to make sure you are typing it properly.
-The quality rating bar will help you make sure your Password is strong.
-A confirmation message will tell you if the process was a success.

-## How to Change Your Packing Key

-From within your Passpack account, go to Account &gt; Change Packing Key.
-You will be asked to insert your current Packing Key for security, and then to choose a new one.
-You will be asked to type it in twice to make sure you are typing it properly.
-The quality rating bar will help you make sure your Packing Key is strong.
-A confirmation message will tell you if the process was a success.

 ## How to confirm and manage your email?